Table of contents

 7 What else do I need to know about encryption?

 7.2 We do not have access to your private key.
-We therefore recommend that you create a backup of your key in your mobile ginlo @work app.
+We therefore recommend that you create a backup of your key in your ginlo @work messenger app.
 To do so, go to “Settings > Security Preferences > Create Key Backup”.
 With this key backup, you can transfer your key to a new device, e.g. if you lost your primary device or want to use ginlo @work on your computer as well.
-Setting up the app on a new smartphone also works without your own key backup: In this case, your ginlo @work administrator can help you restore your key.
+If you don't have your own backup, your ginlo @work administrator can help you restore your key.

 7.3 ginlo @work encrypts all messages that are exchanged between ginlo @work users.